 “The world's greenest farmed fish ”

-The New Zealand King Salmon industry is committed to producing quality salmon in a well-managed and environmentally sustainable manner.
+The King salmon industry from New Zealand is committed to producing quality salmon in a well-managed and environmentally sustainable manner.

-New Zealand King Salmon farmers follow best practices developed by the industry to meet the growing global demand for safe, healthy seafood products.
+King salmon farmers follow best practices developed by the industry to meet the growing global demand for safe, healthy seafood products.